With about 60 crews, our volunteers are responsible for running every aspect of the festival!

 If you have a passion for learning about music, then this is the crew for you!
 This crew supports our education program, the Young Performers Program.
 Duties involve setting up and tearing down the venue, assisting the instructors and providing hospitality to all participants.
 Volunteers need to be available on the Wednesday and Thursday prior to the festival and out at the festival on Friday.
 This is a very small crew with little turnover and requires strong problem-solving skills and the ability to work independently.

 The volunteers in our Family Area present and facilitate entertainment, games and hands-on activities for festival participants.
 It is the job of this crew to ensure that everyone in the Family Area has a safe and enjoyable time.
 We are looking for folks with patience, creativity and lots of energy to work in this area.
-Please note that joining this crew requires a child abuse registry check and a criminal record check.
+Please note that joining this crew requires a child abuse registry check.
 This popular crew has little turnover year-to-year.

 The Festival Campground is home to almost 6,000 people during the festival.
 The Box Office crew provides box office services and solves related problems in the campground.
 We look for people with customer service skills, honesty and cash-handling experience.
 Volunteers applying to this crew may need a criminal record check.